Signs Your Sump Pump Needs Replacement

 • Reliability during storms is uncertain

 In these cases, replacing the pump reduces the risk of sudden failure and provides a more dependable solution.
+If two or more of these signs are present at the same time, replacement is usually safer than continuing to troubleshoot the same aging pump.

 The most important factor in this decision is reliability.
 A sump pump must perform consistently under demanding conditions.
 If there is any doubt about whether the system will function during heavy rain, replacement is the safer option.